Artem is a management consultant with a strong background in marketing and branding. As a valuable m... | See full bio

 - Appeal to Emotion.
-Taking the logical route may be unwise, as hype and speculation have been the drivers of crazy NFT prices.
+Taking the logical route may be unwise, as hype and speculation drive crazy NFT prices.
 Instead, accentuate the intangibles, like exclusivity, that come with your digital assets to put the heart in the driver’s seat.

 - Be Generic.
 When trying to impress art aficionados, writing boring, straightforward descriptions is the opposite of what you should do.
 If your NFT characters feature imagery of primates, don’t just say gorillas.

 - Sound Technical.
 NFT buyers don’t care about what’s under the hood.
 They just want to know the deeper meaning behind the crypto collectibles.
-To connect with your target audience on a personal level, speak their language, consider humor, or focus on their aspirations.
+To connect with your target audience personally, speak their language, consider humor, or focus on their aspirations.

 - Write Too Many Words.
 No internet user has the patience to read long-winded text on electronic devices.
-Brevity is a must to send your message across despite buyers’ short attention spans.
+Brevity is necessary to send your message across despite buyers’ short attention spans.

 List Your Items for Sale